Joint Species Distribution Modeling of Percentage Cover Data with Exclusive Competition for Space: Statistical modeling and inference

 where the mean function $\mu_{l_{j}}$ specifies the expected value of $\log(l_{ij})$ and $k^{(\text{e})}_{{j}}(\mathbf{s}_{i},\mathbf{s}_{i'})$ is the stationary exponential covariance function \eqref{eq:exp-cov}.
-Gaussian process prior gives smoothly varying length scale and modelling logarithm of the length scale $l_{ij}$ ensures positivity.
+Gaussian process prior gives smoothly varying length scale and modeling logarithm of the length scale $l_{ij}$ ensures positivity.
 Since the matrix $\boldsymbol{\Sigma}_{ij}$ is diagonal and all its diagonal elements are the same, the spatial correlation is isotropic at each location but the strength of the correlation decay varies within the area.
 The Non-stationary covariance function in equation \eqref{eq:nonstatmatern} reduces to stationary Mat{\'e}rn $(\nu=3/2)$ covariance function if the length scale parameter, $l_{ij}$, is set to be the same at each location.
-As in the stationary case the parameterizations of the priors for the non-stationary covariance function parameters should be chosen according to the size of the study area and the sampling resolution.
-We summarize the prior distributions used in this work in Section~\ref{sec:Priors}.

-The non-stationary GP was applied to models with and without interspecific dependence between the spatial latent processes.
+Non-stationary multivariate spatial random effects have earlier been used in the context of species distribution modeling by \citet{Schmidt+Rodriguez:2011}.
+They applied also LMC framework but their non-stationary covariance kernels were constructed differently.
+We applied the non-stationary GP to models with and without interspecific dependence between the spatial latent processes.
 In the former case, each latent process was given an independent non-stationary GP prior.
-In the latter case, the latent processes were modeled jointly with LMC (equation \eqref{eq:multivariateGP}) where $\bm{K}^{(\text{e})}_{j}$ is replaced by $[\bm{K}^{(\text{m})}_{j}]_{i,i'} = k^{(\text{m})}_{j}(\mathbf{s}_{i},\mathbf{s}_{i'})$
+In the latter case, the latent processes were modeled jointly with LMC (equation \eqref{eq:multivariateGP}) where $\bm{K}^{(\text{e})}_{j}$ is replaced by $[\bm{K}^{(\text{m})}_{j}]_{i,i'} = k^{(\text{m})}_{j}(\mathbf{s}_{i},\mathbf{s}_{i'})$.